playcanvas/blog/blog/2022-09-02-playcanvas-releases-gltf-viewer-2-0.md

 ## Open Source

-PlayCanvas is fully committed to an open source strategy and our glTF viewer is therefore made available to you on [GitHub](https://github.com/playcanvas/model-viewer).
+PlayCanvas is fully committed to an open-source strategy and our glTF viewer is therefore made available to you on [GitHub](https://github.com/playcanvas/model-viewer).
 It is a TypeScript application built on PlayCanvas [PCUI](https://github.com/playcanvas/pcui) front-end framework and, of course, the [PlayCanvas Engine](https://github.com/playcanvas/engine) runtime.

 These open source projects have been years in the making and would not have been possible without the amazing OSS community.
 So why not explore our various GitHub repositories and consider making some contributions of your own.
 We also appreciate feature requests and bug reports, so don’t be shy!